PHP-DI/PHP-DI/doc/definition-overriding.md

 $container->addDefinitionsFromFile(new YamlDefinitionFileLoader('config/di.yml'));
 ```

-And also, override the file-based definition by directly calling the container:
+Finally, you can also override the file-based definition by directly calling the container:

 ```php
 $container->set('Foo')